spectrum-health-systems/AvatoolWebService/README.md

 # DEVELOPMENT
 The project is currently being developed by A Pretty Cool Program.
 If your interested in what's coming in the next release, the development branch of the project can be found [development branch](https://github.com/spectrum-health-systems/avatool-web-service/tree/development).

+### Developing your own version of the Avatool Web Service
+If you would rather start with a completely blank Avatool Web Service, or you want to create your own custom web service for myAvatar™, the [Avatool Web Service Manual](AppResource/Doc/Man/avatool-web-service-manual.md) outlines the steps to take to create an empty Web Service that can be used with myAvatar™.

 ### Contributors
 * Chris Banwarth (https://github.com/APrettyCoolProgram)